ESCdeGmbH/echobot/README.md

 - BotEmulator.bot: Configuration for the BotFramework emulator for testing
 - BotServices.cs: Defines the service connections of a bot instance (such as DB connections)
 - Program.cs: Contains the main method as usual
-- Startup.cs: Common startup class as in any .NET Core WebApp
+- Startup.cs: Common startup class as in any .NET Core WebApp. *You can activate the offline-connector here via the second constructor parameter.*
 - appsettings*.json: logging options etc.
 - echobot.csproj: The project file for the Echo-Bot
 - luis.json: The configuration file for the used LUIS instance.